If you don’t want the hassle of dealing with tenants, and you need a quick sale, selling your commercial property is probably the way forward for you.

 - Value per door – compares individual unit prices within the property to another similar property

 If you have time on your hands, you can try to sell a commercial property yourself.
-Our article goes into more detail.

 Money in the bank means total freedom from the stress of dealing with tenants.